cdesgrange/cdesgrange.github.io/research.md

 permalink: /research/
 ---

+My research focuses on better understanding planetary system architectures, using an observational perspective.

+My main questions of interests:
+- What is the diversity of planetary system architectures?
+What does it tell us about planet formation and evolution?
+How can we relate it to the origin of our Solar System?

+- How doe the morphologies of debris disks constrain the underlying planet population?

+On November 14, I will start as a Fellow at the European Southern Observatory in Chile, with observational duties on the Very Large Telescope (VLT) in the Atacama desert.

-My research focuses on Exoplanets and Disks imaging mainly with the instrument SPHERE at the Very Large Telescope in Chile. <b>My Ph.D. aims to better understand planet formation by peering into the architecture of planetary systems</b>.
-In practice, I characterize known exoplanets (orbital motion, spectral emission), and look for additional exoplanets.
+Previously, I carried out my Ph.D. at the University Grenoble Alpes in France, half-time at the Institut de Planétologie et d'Astrophysiques de Grenoble, and half-time at the Max Planck Institute for Astronomy in Heidelberg, Germany. <b>My Ph.D. aimed to better understand planet formation by peering into the architecture of planetary systems</b>.
+In practice, I characterized known exoplanets (orbital motion, spectral emission), and looked for additional exoplanets.
 In addition, I am interested in debris disks, characterizing their emission and morphology.
+During my Ph.D., I used different astronomical facilities, and in particular the VLT/SPHERE instrument in Chile.
 I am part of the SPHERE and SPHERE+ consortia.
-In the SPHERE+ consortium, I work in the astro simulations group, in particular on the design of the medium resolution spectrograph.
-Therefore, my Ph.D. is strongly based on both observational and instrumental aspects.
+In the SPHERE+ consortium, I worked in the astro simulations group, in particular on the design of the medium resolution spectrograph.
+Therefore, my Ph.D. wass strongly based on both observational and instrumental aspects.

 After seven years of operations, SPHERE is one of the most efficient disks and exoplanet imagers worldwide.
 As the signal extraction and data processing of faint exoplanets or disks from observations requires a deep understanding of the instrument, it is highly valuable to combine instrumental studies and astrophysical interpretation.

 From an <b>observation</b> perspective, <b>my main objects of interest are young and nearby systems</b>.
 From a few millions years old as the protoplanetary disks which are the birth places where exoplanets form, to about twenty million year old when the gas in the system has vanished but the putative exoplanets or debris disks emit still enough light in the near infrared to be observed.
 At a few giga year old, direct-imaging observations have poor sensitivity and can detect only companions close to the regime of brown dwarves to date.
 Yet, observing old systems can be mandatory if one wants to combine direct-imaging observations with radial velocity measurements sensitive to small planets, as super-Earths.
 Old stars are more stable, increasing a lot the sensitivity of radial velocity measurements.
 That's why in one of my Ph.D. projects, I target stars between 500 Myr and 10 Gyr.